ProteinsWebTeam/prontload/README.md

 ## Run

-The only requirement argument is the path the `config.json`.
+The only requirement argument is the path to `config.json`.

 ```sh
 pronto-update config.json [OPTIONS]